-Segment result represents the result produced by each segment without allocation of central administration costs including directors' salaries, other income, finance costs, and income tax expense.
+Segment result represents the result produced by each segment without allocation of central administration costs including directors' salaries, other income, finance costs, gain/loss on disposal of financial assets at FVTPL, fair value gain/loss on financial assets at FVTPL and income tax expense.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.